 A denture is a custom-made oral fixture that looks like a set of natural teeth and gums.
-Historically, the teeth in dentures were made from plastic or porcelain.
-Today, artificial teeth in dentures are most commonly made of durable, lifelike resin.
-The “gums” that support artificial teeth and hold the denture in place may be a layer of flexible polymer that lies over the natural ridge of the arch easily.
+In the past, the teeth in dentures were made from plastic or porcelain.
+Artificial teeth in dentures are now most commonly made of durable, lifelike resin.
+The “gums” that support artificial teeth and hold the denture in place may be a layer of flexible polymer that lies over the natural ridge.

 Most people who have experienced significant tooth loss or are living with failing teeth are good candidates for dentures.
 We conduct a thorough examination of the teeth and gums and also observe structures beneath the gums using high-quality imaging.
 The information obtained during our consultation and examination enables us to confirm that the gums are in good health and that minimal if any, bone deterioration has occurred as a result of disease or tooth loss.

 More than asking if you are a good candidate for dentures, we ask if dentures are the right solution for your needs and long-term desires for your smile and oral health.
 Sometimes, a dental bridge or dental implant is an ideal option when only one or a few teeth are missing.

-Dentures, whether full or partial, are offer significant value.
-For the jaw to be able to close correctly, every arch must be filled with teeth, one right next to the other.
+Dentures, whether full or partial, offer significant value.
+For the jaw to be able to close correctly, every arch must be filled with teeth.
+Specifically, one right next to the other.
 Additional benefits of denture treatment include:

 - Ability to bite and chew a variety of foods.